 Computational models are now widely used to inform health policy and system design [2–5].
 This level of influence has concomitant ethical responsibilities for model developers that are often poorly understood and inadequately fulfilled [6–9].

-Computational health economic models (CHEMs) can be implemented using specialized commercial software or authored as bespoke software projects in a programming language.
-Advantage of commercial modelling tools are simplicity and ease of use, but a software development approach facilitates development of models that may be more realistic, transparent, reusable and adaptable [10].
-For CHEMs that are implemented as software projects, a major early decision is selection of an appropriate software framework.
+Computational health economic models (CHEMs) can be implemented using specialized commercial software or authored as software development projects in a programming language.
+Advantages of commercial modelling tools are simplicity and ease of use, but a software development approach facilitates development of models that may be more realistic, transparent, reusable and adaptable [10].
+For CHEM software development projects, a major early decision is selection of an appropriate software framework.
 A software framework is a shared common technology used by developers to collaboratively author software and which is not typically visible to software end-users [11].
 Advantages of using software frameworks include facilitating code reuse and extension, promoting good programming practice and the capability to provide enhanced functionality and performance without additional effort by developers [12].
 However, software frameworks can be challenging and time consuming to create [12] and then difficult for others to learn, often requiring developers to undergo specialist training [11].
 There is also a risk that a software framework may become excessively complex over time [12].

-We are developing a model to explore multiple economic questions relating to the mental health of young people aged 12 to 25.
-When making choices about how to implement this model computationally, we wished to facilitate ethical development and use.
+We are developing a computational model to explore multiple economic questions relating to the mental health of young people aged 12 to 25.
+When making choices about how to implement this model, we wished to facilitate ethical development and use.
 However, we are not aware of any software framework for implementing CHEMs that adhere to explicitly stated ethical requirements.

 In this paper, we describe: (i) a set of ethical responsibilities for CHEM developers and criteria for assessing responsible CHEM implementations; (ii) a prototype software framework for the ethical implementation of CHEMs; and (iii) use of the software framework to develop a computational economic model in youth mental health, with an initial focus on outcome valuation.